 Children with autism can range in their abilities

 You have likely heard the term “spectrum disorder,” but have you really considered what that means?
 I know I hadn’t.
 A child with autism may be nonverbal and may have a wealth of knowledge on subjects.
-They may face fine motor or language delays, yet be able to calculate large numbers with ease.
+They may face fine motor or language delays yet be able to calculate large numbers with ease.
 There is a saying I often hear in the program, “If you’ve met one child with autism, then you have met one child with autism.”
-This means that no two children are the same and it is important to take the time to get to know who they as an individual.
+This means that no two children are the same, and it is important to take the time to get to know who they are as an individual.
 Their strengths may be obvious or hidden, but as Education Assistants, we learn skills to navigate their abilities and support them at an individual level.

 Having a disability doesn’t limit a person from dreaming big

 With the right mindset and support system, almost anything is achievable.
 Did you know that there is a woman who swam in her wheelchair?
 Or a man who is blind that rides a bicycle?
 Have you heard of Alison Kabush?
 She was one of the first with an exceptionality in the Surrey School District admitted into the regular program.
 She even participated in the Paralympics for Boccia and won a bronze medal.
-Fun facts: one of Alison’s EAs was Natalie Taylor-Lane, an instructor in Stenberg’s Education Assistant program and she is also a Stenberg EA blogger!
+Fun facts: one of Alison’s EAs was Natalie Taylor-Lane, an instructor in Stenberg’s Education Assistant program, and she is also a Stenberg EA blogger!